Bicycle Race Event

 The Maples Rest Area

-A pedestrian activity is an to solicit contributions, business, or interest from motorists using the highway.
+A pedestrian activity is an activity to solicit contributions or interest from motorists using the highway.
 To be eligible for a permit the activity can not impede traffic or cause a traffic hazard and must meet the criteria outlined in OAR Chapter 734 Division 58.